mesolmaz/Regression/README.md

 # Regression
-This repository includes my code for Assignments from Coursera Machine Learning: Regression course from UW
+This repository includes my codes for Assignments from Coursera UW Machine Learning: Regression course